plomgrading/plom/doc/source/preparing_an_assessment.rst

 You can use the ``label`` field in the specification (see :ref:`Creating a spec`) to *display* the two questions as "5(a)" and "5(b)".

-There can be more than one question on a page; any shared pages will be duplicated during marking (that is, each marker will get their own copy for annotating).
+If you enable shared pages (see below), there can be more than one question on a page; any shared pages will be duplicated during marking (that is, each marker will get their own copy for annotating).
 Any questions sharing a page will be drawn from the same version.